gizmo-platform/website/content/sourcing.md

 Our FMS is designed to run competitions with 4 robots per field identified by unique colors.
 We currently specify the following components, and you can use these non-affiliate links to find exactly the same hardware our team uses to test.
+If you need to run large events, require special hardware support, or need advice about hardware, please reach out to us.

   * [Scoring Box](https://www.amazon.com/dp/B07HHF2C48) - You need one
     of these per competition environment that you want to run.
 It